anandksuni03/virtual-mouse/README.md

 *  Implements a click gesture (left or right) based on the distance between fingertips.<br>

 <h1>4.
 User Manual</h1>
-*  For left click join the index finger and thumb
+*  For left click join the index finger and thumb.<br>
-*  for right click join the middle and thump finger
+*  for right click join the middle and thump finger.<br>
-*  move the finger for navigating the mouse pointer
+*  move the finger for navigating the mouse pointer.<br>
-*  to exit the program hit "q"
+*  to exit the program hit "q".<br>

 ----I had commented to explain the function of the line of code---